benmvp/slides/2017/reactrally/fiber.md

 NOTES:
 -  `renderToString` is used server-side to render HTML markup to return in response body
 - Server-side rendering is good for user performance & SEO
-- In React 15, the markup has `data-reactid` attributes
+- In React 15, the markup is filled `data-reactid` attributes
 - Used by React to correlate server rendered code w/ client-side render & attach event handlers
 - Although there's gzip, it's still adds a lot of additional markup
 - There is `renderToStaticMarkup` for just static sites